MRaoofnia/PHP-FCM-Notification-sender/README.md

 # PHP-FCM-Notification-sender
-A PHP script to cominucate with google FCM and send push notifications to devices.
+A PHP script to communicate with google FCM and send push notifications to devices.